AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/hibernating-de-hibernating-sandbox-environments.md

 Sandbox Program environments enter a *hibernation mode* if no activity is detected for a certain period of time.

 >[!NOTE]
 >Hibernation is unique to Sandbox Program environments.
-Regular program environments do not hibernate.
+Production program environments do not hibernate.

 ## Hibernation {#hibernation-introduction}